Last Updated: 19 May 2024

 After being promised gold, Corin an Fol reluctantly joins the queen's desperate quest to salvage the missing shards.
 But Caswallon is on to them and already watching their every move.

 I have a deep-rooted love for fantasy stories set within such beautiful, well-crafted worlds.
-The detail in the descriptions within this book - of setting, character and plot - are absolutely stunning.
+The details in the descriptions within this book - of setting, character and plot - are absolutely stunning.
 You can see everything the author describes perfectly in your mind's eye; you even begin to feel as though you are in their world yourself as the real world melts away.

 That was the main draw for me with this book.
 I find a lot of fantasy of the sword and sorcery genre to be very repetitive and quite uninspiring, especially when it becomes difficult to tell one book apart from the next as they are so similar.
 Luckily, I didn't have that problem with The Shattered Crown and I really enjoyed the book.

 Our main character, longswordsman and former mercenary Corin an Fol, is the epitome of the reluctant hero.
-This makes him a great character, though, as he is a well fleshed-out and flawed character.
+This makes him a great character, though, as he is a well-fleshed-out and flawed character.
 We empathise and relate to Corin, willing him to succeed throughout the novel.

 Another thing I enjoyed was the author's writing style.
-It was clean and precise, getting exactly to the point while still maintaining the high level of immaculate description, which is really hard to do successfully.
+It was clean and precise, getting exactly to the point while still maintaining a high level of immaculate description, which is really hard to do successfully.
 I'm looking forward to reading more from J.W.
 Webb, not least the other books in the Legends of Ansu series, in the future!

 Rating: 3 stars